 1. Test WordPress Loading Speed

-The first effective method to test your website performance is to test its loading speed.
+The first effective method to test your website's performance is to test its loading speed.

 The most basic way is to open your website in a new browser and see how long your website takes to fully load.